-This article presents discussion of a round table debate "Open Educational e-Environment of Modern University".
-The group of European experts share their professional and personal insight on the issue of construction, introduction and sustainable development of open educational environments in the Information Age.
-Key words: discussion, e-environment, university, experts, educational.
+Abstract.
+This article presents discussion of a round table debate "Open educational Eenvironment of modern university" a group of European experts shared their professional and personal insight on the issue of construction, introduction and sustainable development of open educational environments in the Information Age.

+Keywords: discussion; e-environment; university; experts'; educational